juju/docs/src/en/commands.md

    Trigger metrics collection
    This command waits for the metric collection to finish before returning.
    You may abort this command and it will continue to run asynchronously.
-   Results may be checked by 'juju action status'.
+   Results may be checked by 'juju show-action-status'.

 ^# config